nodejs/node/doc/api/tls.md

 The `server.close()` method stops the server from accepting new connections.

 This function operates asynchronously.
-The `'close'` event will be emitted when the the server is finally closed.
+The `'close'` event will be emitted when the server has no more open connections.

 ### server.connections
 <!-- YAML